 We don’t see immediate changes or improvements every time we use the disavow tool, but we know that leaving lots of toxic backlinks overtime would penalize our SEO.

-That’s why we make a habit of disavowing those bad backlinks at least once a month.
+That’s why we make a habit of doing backlinks audit and disavowing those bad backlinks at least once a month.

 Just like anything in SEO, experiences are different.
-It’s always hard to tell if some effort or tactic effective is, when we have constant Google algorithm updates, new content, new backlinks, other changes on our website and so on.
-It is true that Google understands links better these days, and that for most websites, backlink disavowal is not necessary (it is worth keeping in mind that 92% of websites have 3 or less referring domains linking to them).
+It’s always hard to tell if some SEO efforts or tactics are effective, when we have constant Google algorithm updates, new content, new backlinks, other changes on our website and so on.
+It is true that Google understands links better these days (according to John Mueller), and that for most websites, backlink disavowal is not necessary (it is worth keeping in mind that 92% of websites have 3 or less referring domains linking to them).

 Still, some sites saw growth after disavowing backlinks.
 Even though we can’t be 100% sure that disavowal is the reason behind it, it still feels like it is the case.
-The more backlinks you are getting, the more need for disavowal you might have, but it gets more time consuming.
+The larger link profile you have, the more need for disavowal you might have, but it gets more time consuming (analyzing sites, relevancy, anchor text and so on.
 It seems obvious that you will use it in the case of manual penalty or drop after the negative SEO attack, but also in case you feel like there is no other reason behind your ranking stagnation.